 - substance misuse

 The review states that this may, in part, be due to poor access to healthcare and discriminatory practices from healthcare professionals.

 The review looked at studies worldwide and found that people in LGBTQIA+ communities experience misconduct, restrictions, prejudice, and verbal abuse from professionals in health facilities.

 Some people in LGBTQIA+ communities do not seek help from healthcare professionals due to a fear of this discrimination.

 This can lead to people hiding their sexual orientation to avoid experiencing these types of discrimination.
-However, healthcare professionals who treat their patients as though they are heterosexual do not always meet the needs of people in LGBTQIA communities.
+However, healthcare professionals who treat people who use their services as though they are heterosexual do not always meet the needs of people in LGBTQIA+ communities.

 Experiencing monosexism can also affect a person’s mental health.

 For example, one